 Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we explore the salaries in the arts.
+In this article, we explore the salary and pay of the average art employee.

 A public-access google spreads sheet –